Shalini-Ganeshan/BuzzHub-ChatApp/README.md

 # BuzzHub-ChatApp
-ChatApp with GraphQL and WebSockets
+RealTime ChatApp with GraphQL and WebSockets